 Decrease Recall and Warranty Claim Costs

-In the first quarter of 2017, recalls cost brands like Ford Motor Company up to $295 million.
-As pressure mounts from end users and federal regulatory legislation (such as the TREAD Act [Transportation, Recall Enhancement, Accountability and Documentation] in the automotive industry) to increase traceability, manufacturers’ inaction to improve their track and trace capabilities may prove costly.
+In 2022, over one billion units were recalled, thanks, in part, to supply chain issues, inflation, and a host of other factors.
+As pressure mounts from end users and federal regulatory legislation to increase traceability, manufacturers’ inaction to improve their track and trace capabilities may prove even more costly.

 Traceability allows you to accurately analyze root cause of product or part failure to recover costs from liable suppliers as well as show full transparency to regulatory bodies and end-users.
 Laser marking also protects against counterfeiting and diverted goods because it produces unique permanent marks that help authenticate products.